-On September 21, 2021, the Company entered into an ATM Facility with Jefferies LLC who is acting as sole selling agent.
-Under the terms of the ATM Facility, the Company may, from time-to-time, issue common stock having an aggregate offering value of up to \$50.0 million.
-At its discretion, the Company determines the timing and number of shares to be issued under the ATM Facility.
-During the six-month period ended June 30, 2022, the Company did not issue any shares of common stock under the ATM Facility.
+On September 21, 2021, the Company entered into an ATM Facility with Jefferies LLC, as sole selling agent.
+On October 3, 2022, the Company entered into an amendment to the Open Market Sale Agreement that enables it, subject to the applicable baby shelf rules, to offer and sell up to 15,661,000 shares of its common stock.
+At its discretion the Company determines the timing and number of shares to be issued under the ATM Facility.
+During the nine months ended September 30, 2022, and in the subsequent period through October 3, 2022, the Company did not issue any shares under the ATM Facility.
+From October 3, 2022, through the date of this report, the Company has issued approximately 2.0 million shares of common stock under the ATM Facility for proceeds of \$0.1 million net of commissions and payments for other share issuance costs.